 I’ve decorated the kitchen and dining room with red heart ornaments, mini-wreaths and embellishments for Valentines Day.

-After creating a DIY Let Me Call You Sweetheart Wreath recently, there were a few red heart ornaments leftover just begging to be used.
+After creating a DIY Let Me Call You Sweetheart Wreath recently, there were a few red heart ornaments leftover.
 So I got myself to Michaels and picked up two more packages of eight.

-First, I incorporated the red hearts into a formal dining room tablescape with decorated chandelier.
-That’s when I ‘rediscovered’ red heart-shaped wreaths, previously used as used napkin rings.
+First, I incorporated the red hearts into a formal dining room tablescape.
+That’s when I ‘rediscovered’ red heart-shaped wreaths, previously used as napkin rings.
 Do you ever forget you have stuff?
-Or, then where you stashed it?
+Or, then where you stashed it lol?

 I use affiliate links.
 If you make a purchase, I may earn a small commission that helps to offset website operating costs with no additional cost to you.
 Your support is appreciated!
 Disclosure Policy.